September 20-22 & October 18-20 at Prenatal Yoga Center in NYC

 September 14th (1:00-5:00pm) & September 15th (11:00-3:00pm)

 *Teacher Trainees outside the area, please arrange to audit a Childbirth Education Class

 Applicants MUST already have completed a 200 hour Yoga Alliance Yoga Teacher Training.
 Teacher Trainees are expected to already have obtained the knowledge of how to sequence a basic hatha yoga class, an understanding of alignment and be able to proficiently explain it, properly apply hand on adjustments and comfortably take the seat of a teacher.

 Please do not apply if you have not completed a 200 hour training.

 NYC Fall 2019: $1550 Early Bird Rate (through March 1st!) $1650 (after March 1st)

 *Tuition differs for training outside of NYC*

-Full payment is due as indicated before the manual and access to the membership website is given.
+Full payment is due access to the manual and membership website is given.

 Prenatal Yoga Center is available for an 85 hour training, a weekend training, and pre/postnatal retreats.
 Please contact the studio for details.

 For graduates of Prenatal Yoga Center’s Teacher Training who want a little more time with the material.
 Continued Access to the Membership Site is $35 for 1 month, $60 for 2 months, or $75 for 3 months.